Member Access (Requires Login)

-Successful completion of the first 4 courses of this program is designed to serve as an introduction to search & rescue, and to give the trainee the basic skills needed for a limited-scope Bay Area-type search.
+Successful completion of the first 4 modules of this program are designed to serve as an introduction to Search & Rescue, and to give the trainee the basic skills needed for a limited-scope Bay Area-type search.

 For more information on the program, follow the links for the courses described below, or contact us.